den-materials/angular-directives-lesson/readme.md

 Check out the [AngularJS API Docs](https://docs.angularjs.org/api) to implement

 * Begin with your intro project (or create a new one)
-* Work in pairs to implement one or more of the following:  ngClick, ngIf, ngHide, ngShow, ngRepeat
+* Work in pairs to implement one or more of the following:  ngClick, ngIf, ngHide, ngShow

 ## Adding an External Directive